Quality Self Catering, Letton Lodge, Alnmouth

 At the Village end of the hill is the Franciscan Friary (once a night club).

-The Marsh is home to nesting Mallard and spawning Frogs and Toads in the Spring.
+The Marsh is home to nesting Swans, Geese, Mallard, Coot and Moorhens, and spawning Frogs and Toads in the Spring.

 There is much to interest the armchair birdwatcher depending, of course, on the season.